-Damon Lindelof has already gotten you Lost, brought you Leftovers, and convinced you to watch Watchmen.
+Damon Lindelof has already gotten you Lost, brought you Leftovers, and persuaded you to watch Watchmen.
 Now, he’s ready to introduce you to the mysterious Mrs. Davis.
-According to an announcement from the streamer on Thursday, Peacock has placed a straight-to-series order for the new ten-episode drama from Lindelof and Young Sheldon writer Tara Hernandez, to be produced by Warner Bros.
+According to an earlier announcement from the streamer, Peacock has placed a straight-to-series order for the ten-episode drama from Lindelof and Young Sheldon writer Tara Hernandez, to be produced by Warner Bros.
 Television.
 Hernandez will showrun Mrs. Davis, in addition to co-writing the series with Lindelof; both will executive produce.
+Owen Harris, the Emmy-winning director of Black Mirror: San Junipero, will also bring his dystopian expertise as an executive producer on the show.

 “Tara Hernandez is an astonishingly original talent,” Lindelof says in a statement.
 “Talking about Mrs. Davis with her was one of the few things that kept me sane through the pandemic… I can’t wait for the world to be introduced to both of them.”
 Says Hernandez, “In a year that has felt totally surreal, partnering with Damon to craft the world of Mrs. Davis truly takes the cake.
 To have the support of Warner Bros., who championed our vision from the beginning, and to now have the perfect home at Peacock alongside Susan, Lisa, and the rest of their incredible team — I am at a loss for words.
 I promise to find them as we bring this wonderfully weird story to life.”